425490-lgtm/GameDevPorfolio/README.md

 ## Maltigi's Haunted Mansion
 Maltigi’s Haunted Mansion is a horror RPG where you complete eerie tasks to collect keys and escape a cursed mansion, all while evading the relentless Maltigi who stalks your every move.

-I was responsible for creating most of the main code like the enemy and rooms class, along with the main movements of the player and the enemy

 ![Maltigi'sHauntedMansion](https://github.com/9683115-cyber/GameDev-group-7/blob/main/Code%20diagram/MaltigisHauntedMansion.png)

 [Maltigi's Haunted Mansion Repository](https://github.com/9683115-cyber/GameDev-group-7/blob/main/README.md)